Friday Offcuts 14 February 2025

 Buy and Sell

-... and one to end the week on... a book about PIES
+... and one to end the week on... a man goes into a doctor's office

 |